telerik/fiddler-everywhere-docs/user-guide/requests-list.md

 position: 60
 ---

-# Requests
+## Requests List

 The Fiddler Everywhere client provides the option to save and share the composed requests.
 Previously, we discussed on the [Composer](https://docs.telerik.com/fiddler-everywhere/user-guide/composer) feature which enables you to manually build and send HTTP, HTTPs and FTP requests.
-When you save a request using the Composer, the request is added to the collection of requests in the Requests list.
+When you save a request using the Composer, the request is added to the collection of requests in the **Requests** list.

-The Request list looks like as shown in the image below:
+The **Requests** list looks like as shown in the image below:

 ![Requests list](../images/requests/requests-list-all.png)